laserpants/update-deep/README.md

 Let's go through an example.
-We have a button with some extra state to keep track of. **Going against the advice in the official guide**, we'd like to encapsulate this functionality, as much as possible, in its own stand-alone *component* (reusability and all that)&hellip;
+We have a button with some extra state to keep track of. **Going against the advice in the official guide**, we'd like to encapsulate this functionality, as much as possible, as its own stand-alone *component*.
+(Reusability and all that&hellip;)

 ```
         ┌──────────┐                │